digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/persistence.rst

 Postgres Example
 ~~~~~~~~~~~~~~~~

-If you are using Postgres to persist the participant node or synchronizer data, you can create backups to a file and restore it using Postgres's utility commands ``pg_dump`` and ``pg_restore`` as shown below:
+If you are using Postgres to persist the participant node or sync domain data, you can create backups to a file and restore it using Postgres's utility commands ``pg_dump`` and ``pg_restore`` as shown below:

 Backing up Postgres database to a file: